 What Are My Options?

-A court order is entered regarding time sharing with the children, it must be followed by both parties.
+After a divorce, a court order is entered regarding time sharing with the children; it must be followed by both parties.
 If not the party not following the order is subject to enforcement proceedings and very possibly, attorneys’ fees will be awarded.
-In addition, court are good at assuring that any time missed is made up; what we term ‘make-up contact.
+In addition, courts are good at assuring that any time missed is made up; what we term ‘make-up contact.

 There are several ways that you can go about handling the situation, but here are some tips to get you started.
-Your attorney may have different suggestions, so be sure to get advice from your attorney as well.
+Your child custody lawyer may have different suggestions, so be sure to get advice from your attorney as well.

 - Send a Letter to your ex through your attorney documenting the concern specifically, and offering a resolution.